Recycling & Waste Prevention Program

 The City of Millbrae’s Recycling & Waste Prevention Program was formed in 1994 to help meet the state mandated goal to reduce the amount of garbage placed in landfills by 50% by the end of the year 2000.
 More than 85% of what we discard can be recycled.
-Some businesses currently recycle as much as 95%!
-Since 1999, Millbrae has achieved the 50% requirement and currently has a 67% waste reduction and recycling rate; however, maintaining and surpassing this rate is a challenge.
-The City can be fined up to $10,000 a day if we do not maintain the 50%.
-These fines would be paid by higher garbage rates.
+The City achieved and surpassed the original 50% waste reduction requirement and achieved a 67% waste diversion rate in 2006.
+The current requirements are based on disposed pounds per person per day and the City achieved 2.9 pounds (5.3 allowed) for reporting year 2018.
 The Program informs and educates residents, businesses, schools, and city departments on a variety of opportunities to reduce, reuse, recycle, buy recycled products, and information on non-toxic and less toxic products.

 Ask us about recycling, waste prevention, composting, buying recycled content products, and non-toxic products.
 South San Francisco Scavenger Company provides recycling and waste hauling services to Millbrae residents and businesses.
 For more information and a curbside recycling brochure, call them at (650) 589-4020 or click here to visit them online.

 - AB 1826 Mandatory Organics Collection for Businesses and Other Entities

 California's Mandatory Recycling Law:Commercial Businesses, Multi-Family Complexes & Public Entities